Millvale, Bessbrook

 Millvale is a settlement between Bessbrook and Newry in County Armagh, Northern Ireland.
 It is within the townland of Cloghreagh.

-The area derives its name from the large number of mills, mainly Linen that were set up in the early 19th century.
+The area derives its name from the large number of mills, mainly linen, that were set up in the early 19th century.
 The Camlough River here provided a quick source of power through water wheels.
-Most of these have been now demolished, the latest being Baillies Foundry.
-This was an impressive ruin.
-A six-storey granite building, originally constructed in 1800 or so.
+Most of these have been now demolished, the latest being Baillies Foundry, which was a six-storey granite building, originally constructed in 1800 or so.
 This fell derelict in the late 1960s.
 Up to its recent demolition it still contained the rusting ruins of all its lathes and machinery.

-Places of interest

-The main claim to fame of the area is the local public house, the Millvale Arms.
-This is locally known as the Pit.
-The story goes that in the late 19th century a cock pit existed to the rear of the pub.
-Here locals made bets on cockerels fighting in an enclosed pit, thus the name.
-The Quaker community who set up the neighbouring village of Bessbrook, had a policy called the three P's Policy.
-This meant, no Pubs, no Police, or no Pawn Shops in the village.
-As such the Pub in nearby Millvale which was just outside Bessbrook fared very well.